 Q: Does Nursa withhold taxes from my pay?

 A: No. When you view shift cards on Nursa and your Nursa paystubs, you see your hourly and total pay without any tax deductions.
 As an independent contractor, you’re responsible for filing any taxes relevant to your situation and state.

-A: When you verify your W-9 information and finish, you will be able to access 2022 and previous years 1099 within the Nursa App.
+A: When you verify your W-9 information and finish, you will be able to access 2023 and previous years 1099 within the Nursa App or contact support.